Roman funerary art: Dedicants and honorees

-It is important to note the prominence of women surrounding the discussion of Roman funerary altars, because it is rare for ancient Roman women to be so involved in any kind of monument of this time.
-Contrasting to most of the monuments that are surviving from Rome, women played a major part in funerary altars because many altars were erected in honor of or commissioned by a woman.
+In contrast to most of the monuments that survive from Rome, women played a major part in funerary altars, because many altars were erected in honor of or commissioned by a woman.
 These women were honored as wives, mothers, and daughters, as well remembered for their professions.
-For example, these professional women were honored as priestesses, musicians, and poets.
-Sometimes the epitaph does not altar information about the profession of the honored woman, but details of the portrait (for example, the dress of the portrait) give clues to her vocation.
+For example, professional women were honored as priestesses, musicians, and poets.
+Sometimes the epitaph does not provide information about the profession of the honored woman, but details of the portrait (for example, the dress of the portrait) give clues to her vocation.
 Many surviving altars honor women because, in ancient Rome, women tended to die young, due to childbirth and general hardships from marriage and overwork.
-Roman women were honored often honored by their husbands, with some altars dedicated to the pair and with some just honoring the wife.
+Roman women were often honored by their husbands, with some altars dedicated to the pair and with some just honoring the wife.
 Furthermore, some female children were honored in altars, commissioned by their grief-stricken parents.

 Designs

 Roman funerary altars had varied structures, with most reflecting the erection design of votive altars, which have flat tops.
 For others, which most likely were designed to receive offerings, the tops of the altars were dished.
 Deeper cavities were created for ash urns to be placed inside.
 Sizes of the altars could range from miniature examples to 2 meters tall.
 Some carried busts or statues or portraits of the deceased.
 The simplest and most common form of a funerary altar was a base with a pediment, often featuring a portrait or epitaph, on top of the base.
 They are almost all rectangular in shape and taller than they are wide.
 Plain or spiral columns usually frame the portrait or scene featured on the altar.

 Along with the typical portrait and epitaph, other motifs were inscribed in the altars.
 These motifs often had otherworldly or funerary meanings, which include laurel wreaths or fruit –swags.
 Mythological allusions in the design of the altar often aimed to liken the deceased to a divine being.
 Examples of these allusions include a young girl who is represented in the guise of Daphne transformed into a laurel tree or another girl who is portrayed as the goddess Diana.
 Sometimes, tools that were characteristic of the deceased's profession were featured on the altar.
 The design of the Roman funerary altars differs between each individual altar, but there are many overarching themes.